Kirkland Minoxidil vs. Rogaine: Which Gives Best Results?

 In response, store brands (including Kirkland Signature) went on to develop their own foam formulation.

-If allergic dermatitis is not a problem for you, then it really comes down to preference.
+If allergic dermatitis is not a problem for you, then it comes down to preference.
 Some believe that the liquid formulation provides better results due to better absorption (13).
 In particular, the foam can sometimes stick to the hair shafts, meaning it does not reach the scalp surface.
 Other users don’t report any problems in this respect.

 If you are looking for a more convenient formulation, then choose foam.
 However, if you would rather use the formulation that can potentially give the best absorption, choose liquid.